kuro8/ListView/README.md

 ArrayAdapter adapter = new ArrayAdapter<String>(this, android.R.layout.simple_list_item_1, arrayList);
 listView.setAdapter(adapter);
 ```
-The ArrayAdapter constructor is created with Context, layout id and a ArrayList<T> parameters, in which the elements of the list are placed.
+The ArrayAdapter constructor is created with Context, layout id and a ArrayList<T> parameters, in which the last the lists elements are placed.

-By default, `android.R.layout.simple_list_item_1` is a simple layout in which is a single text.
+By default, `android.R.layout.simple_list_item_1` is a simple layout in which display a single text.

 Instead of an `arrayList` variable created and appended to the constructor,`new ArrayList<String>()`can be appended directly.
-In this case, only the adapter can manage the items
+In this case, only the adapter can manage the items.

 Then finally the listView need to bind the adapter.
 ```java
 listView.setAdapter(adapter);
 ```

-When the ListView has its elements modified, the view needs to be updated by calling this method:
+When the ListView has its elements modified (not applied when a item is selected), the view needs to be refreshed by calling this method:
 ```java
 adapter.notifyDataSetChanged();
 ```